The short answer

 The correction loop

 When a locksmith in the field finds a code that doesn't cut correctly, that's a signal we take seriously.
-Email contact@kleido.app with the series, the code, and what was wrong, and the data is re-checked against reference sources within 1-2 business days.
-A corrected series gets a fresh Last verifiedtimestamp.
-Code accuracy isn't a one-time import — it's a moving target maintained by feedback from working locksmiths.
+Email contact@kleido.app with the series, the code, and what was wrong, and the record is re-checked against reference sources within 1-2 business days.
+Corrected series get a fresh dated stamp on their page.
+Code accuracy isn't a one-time import.
+It's a moving target maintained by feedback from working locksmiths.

 Who runs it

 Kleido is built by a small team with a working automotive locksmith on the data side and an engineering background on the software side.
-Every feature, including this verification process, comes from real cuts on real keys.
-The team uses the same Lishi tools, key blanks, and code lookups that any working automotive locksmith uses — the difference is the data gets cross-checked, dated, and corrected when the field reports a miss.
+Every feature in the product comes from real cuts on real keys.
+The team uses the same Lishi tools, key blanks, and code lookups that any working automotive locksmith uses.
+The difference is the data gets cross-checked, dated, and corrected the moment the field reports a miss.

 Coverage and scope

 Kleido covers roughly 3,700 automotive vehicle series with more than 1.6 million bitting codes.
 Every series carries make, model, year range, code prefix, code series range, cut count, key profile geometry, and (where available) Lishi tool matches.
 Sub-models are tracked separately when their key system differs.
-New series are added when verification completes; the public sitemap reflects the current published catalog.
+The public sitemap reflects the current published catalog.